 Next, we compare the search performance of the Indexed Stack algorithm and the RDIL algorithm for returning only the top ten query results.
-The DIL algorithm is not evaluated in this set of experiments because both the DIL and IS algorithms have to find all query results to determine the top ten answers and the experiments shown in Figures 9(a) and 9(b) in finding all query results have showed that IS is a better choice than DIL.
+The DIL algorithm is not evaluated in this set of experiments because both the DIL and IS algorithms have to find all query results to determine the top ten answers and the experiments shown in Figures 9 and 10 in finding all query results have showed that IS is a better choice than DIL.
 As discussed in Section 3, there is no guarantee that RDIL can always find the top ten queries without having to compute all query results.

-We evaluated the queries in Figure 9(a) and Figure 9(b) and reported the time on returning the top ten query answers in Figure 10(a) and Figure 10(b) respectively.
+We evaluated the queries in Figure 9 and Figure 10 and reported the time on returning the top ten query answers in Figure 11 and Figure 12 respectively.
 We used a ranking module that is identical to the one used in the experiments of [10].
-Both Figure 10(a) and Figure 10(b) show that the Indexed Stack algorithm performed significantly better than the RDIL algorithm.
+Both Figure 11 and Figure 12 show that the Indexed Stack algorithm performed significantly better than the RDIL algorithm.

 There is a space where RDIL can outperform IS (and DIL) and here is a scenario that exhibits the conditions under which this happens.
-Consider a query " $w_1 w_2$ " on a XML document that contains a large number of occurrences of w_1 and w_2 , and only ten pairs of w_1 and w_2 have non-root nodes as their lowest common ancestors.
-Assume that the ten pairs of w_1 and w_2 nodes have higher ranking than all other w_1 and w_2 nodes before them in the document.
+Consider a query " $w_1 w_2$ " on a XML document that contains a large number of occurrences of $w_1$ and $w_2$ , and only ten pairs of $w_1$ and $w_2$ have non-root nodes as their lowest common ancestors.
+Assume that the ten pairs of $w_1$ and $w_2$ nodes have higher ranking than all other $w_1$ and $w_2$ nodes before them in the document.
 The RDIL algorithm outperforms the IS algorithm for the above query " $w_1 w_2$ " because the IS algorithm has to scan to the end of one of the two inverted lists to return the top ten answers while the RDIL algorithm starts from inverted lists sorted by ranking scores and can terminate much earlier than IS.
 As one direction of future work, we plan to investigate how to return top m answers without having to completely scan the smallest inverted list, by either adjusting the ranking mechanism or relaxing the exact top m requirement to approximate top m query answers.